hi-weiyuan/hi-weiyuan.github.io/_pages/about.md

 * (26/01/2023) Our paper "Interaction-level Membership Inference Attack Against Federated Recommender Systems" was accepted by The Web Conference (WWW) 2023 (CCF A, CORE A*).
 * (19/10/2022) Our paper "Federated Unlearning for On-Device Recommendation" was accepted by Web Search and Data Mining (WSDM) 2023 (CCF B, CORE A*).
 * (30/04/2022) Our paper "CIRCLE: Continual Repair across Programming Languages" was accepted by International Symposium on Software Testing and Analysis (ISSTA) 2022 (CCF A, CORE A).
-* (25/01/2022) Our paper "Unified Question Generation with Continual Lifelong Learning" was accepted by The Web Conference (WWW) 2022 (CCF A, CORE A*).
-* (20/10/2021) I got a research assistant position at Nanjing University for one year.
+* (25/01/2022) Our paper "Unified Question Generation with Continual Lifelong Learning" was accepted by The Web Conference (WWW) 2022 (CCF A, CORE A*).<!--* (20/10/2021) I got a research assistant position at Nanjing University for one year.-->
 * (24/02/2021) I got a PhD.
 Program offer from The University of Queensland (UQ).
 * (16/01/2021) Our paper "Improving Neural Question Generation using Deep Linguistic Representation" was accepted by WWW 2021 (CCF A, CORE A*).